-EMERGENCY ADDENDUM NO. 1 Update 1: FACE COVERING REQUIREMENTS APPLICABLE TO TRAVELERS, VISITORS AND WORKERS AT SEATTLE-TACOMA INTERNATIONAL AIRPORT
+EMERGENCY ADDENDUM NO. 1 Update 2: FACE COVERING REQUIREMENTS APPLICABLE TO TRAVELERS, VISITORS AND WORKERS AT SEATTLE-TACOMA INTERNATIONAL AIRPORT

-In response to the ongoing global COVID-19 pandemic and public health emergency declared by the governments of the United States, the State of Washington, and King County, effective May 18, 2020 and until further notice, the Port of Seattle will require all passengers, visitors, and airport workers in the public areas, and any common use shared areas at Seattle-Tacoma International Airport (SEA) to wear face coverings over their mouths and noses, subject to the limited exceptions identified below.
+In response to the ongoing global COVID-19 pandemic and public health emergency declared by the governments of the United States, the State of Washington, and King County, effective May 18, 2020 and until further notice, the Port of Seattle will require all passengers, visitors, and airport workers at Seattle-Tacoma International Airport (SEA) to wear face coverings over their mouths and noses, subject to the limited exceptions identified below.

-The public areas at SEA are defined as all indoor settings open to the public, including without limitation the terminal, the parking garage, airport-operated shuttle buses, and the rental car facility, and all outdoor locations open to the public where an individual cannot maintain distancing of approximately six feet of another individual who does not share their household.
-This "Face Covering Policy" is based on and in recognition of the recommendations of the Centers for Disease Control and Prevention (CDC) and King County Local Health Officer Directive dated May 11, 2020 (available at https://kingcounty.gov/depts/health/covid-19/care/~/media/depts/health/communicable-diseases/documents/c19/mask-directive-order.ashx).
+The Port previously required face coverings in all public areas and common use shared areas at SEA.
+In response to the January 21, 2021 Executive Order, Promoting COVID-19 Safety in Domestic and International Travel, and Transportation Security Administration (TSA) Security Directive SD 1542-21-01, pursuant to federal law these requirements now also extend to all areas of the Airport subject to these Rules and Regulations.
+In addition to the requirements of SD 1542-21-01, this "Face Covering Policy" is based on and in recognition of the recommendations of the Centers for Disease Control and Prevention (CDC) and King County Local Health Officer Directive dated May 11, 2020 (available at https://kingcounty.gov/depts/health/covid-19/care/~/media/depts/health/communicable-diseases/documents/c19/mask-directive-order.ashx).

-Common use shared areas are defined as any public or non-public areas where no specific leasehold prevails and in which multiple company personnel and individuals share, or comingle, operations and activities and include the bagwell, common use passenger loading bridges, common service areas, shared "back of house" locations, loading docks, biffy dumps, shared cargo makeup, storage, refuse disposal areas and outdoor areas where an individual cannot maintain distancing of six feet or more of another individual, including all apron/ramp areas.

-In leasehold areas limited to company personnel only, current state and local health and safety requirements and guidelines apply.
-Companies are responsible for maintaining awareness of the latest requirements and in assuring conformity and compliance within their leasehold areas.
+This Face Covering Policy applies to all public areas at SEA, all common use shared areas, and all other locations on Airport property except locations under the control of an aircraft operator, foreign air carrier, or a federal government agency or their contractors.
+The public areas at SEA are defined as all indoor settings open to the public, including without limitation the terminal, the parking garage, airport-operated shuttle buses, and the rental car facility, and all outdoor locations open to the public.
+Common use shared areas are defined as any public or non-public areas where no specific leasehold prevails and in which multiple company personnel and individuals share, or comingle, operations and activities and include the bagwell, common use passenger loading bridges, common service areas, shared "back of house" locations, loading docks, biffy dumps, shared cargo makeup, storage, refuse disposal areas and outdoor areas, including all apron/ramp areas.
+Pursuant to federal law, this Policy also applies in leasehold areas.
+Companies are responsible for maintaining awareness of the latest requirements of federal, state, and local health and safety requirements and in assuring conformity and compliance within their leasehold areas.